 Easy Taco Salad

 You can make a taco salad the easy way.
-Pick up a container of chili from a takeout joint, or even worse, buy a can of chili.
+Pick up a container of chili from a takeout joint, or even easier, buy a can of chili.
 There are packages of taco seasoning you can add if you want more taco flavour.
 Then tear or cut up some lettuce and dump the chili over top with some sour cream, shredded cheese and salsa.
 Crush up some corn chips and you’ve got yourself a Taco Salad.

 But making your own isn’t that hard and it doesn’t take long.
 Oh, and it works out to be much cheaper than buying Taco Salad.
 For instance, this recipe will make 4 good sized salads and uses only one pound of ground beef.
 For a thrifty girl like me, that’s a bonus.